1. Home

 A similarly long qualification process is also needed there, consisting of a mix of cup winners from lower-ranked nations, teams finishing between second and sixth in their domestic league (depending on association ranking) and teams knocked out of Champions League qualification.

-In Bundesliga terms, though, fifth place goes directly into the group stage alongside the DFB Cup winners, while sixth place has to begin in the second qualifying round.
-Should the DFB Cup winners finish fifth or better in the Bundesliga, the team in sixth will automatically enter the group stage and seventh place will go through qualifying.
+Should the DFB Cup winners finish fifth or better in the Bundesliga, the team in sixth will automatically enter the Europa League and seventh place into the Conference League.

 It's a complicated process for those teams playing in lower-ranked leagues, but relatively straightforward for those in the Bundesliga due to the league's high standing on the continent.